Ariel S. Leve: Books

-Her second book, 1963: The Year of the Revolution, co-authored by Robin Morgan recounts the story of the rise of the Youthquake movement in 1963.
-Leve and Morgan detail how young people became a significant commercial and cultural force for the first time.
-The book includes interviews with prominent figures from the movement, including Eric Clapton, Keith Richards, Bill Wyman, Mary Quant, Patti Boyd, Andrew Loog Oldham, Neil Sedaka and Carly Simon.
+Her second book, 1963: The Year of the Revolution, co-authored by Robin Morgan, is an oral history of the rise of the Youthquake movement in 1963, told through the recollections of figures including Keith Richards, Mary Quant, Eric Clapton, Graham Nash, Vidal Sassoon and Stevie Nicks, among others.

 Leve's third book, An Abbreviated Life, was published in June 2016.
 A memoir of her early years, it explores the psychological consequences of a traumatic childhood and the aftermath of survival.
 The memoir received positive reviews in The New York Times, The Guardian, The Spectator and others.

+A film adaptation of An Abbreviated Life is in development, with Pamela Adlon attached to direct.
+Leve co-wrote the screenplay with Adlon, with Rebecca Hall attached to star.

 Awards

 In 2005, she was nominated for the British Press Awards for Interviewer of the Year for 2004.

 In 2008, she was nominated for the British Press Awards for Feature Writer of the Year for 2007.

 In 2008, she won Feature Writer of the Year from the Magazine Design and Journalism Awards.

-In 2010, she was nominated for the British Press Awards for Interviewer of the year for 2009, and was "Highly Commended.
+In 2010, she was nominated for the British Press Awards for Interviewer of the year for 2009, and was "Highly Commended".